 Main Failover Solutions

-Clustering is a high-grade automated solution that can be used for the most important, business-critical VMs.
-The Hyper-V virtual environment offers a Failover Cluster made up of several Hyper-V hosts.
-The VMware equivalent is a High Availability cluster (made up of ESXi hosts).
+A failover cluster is a group of at least two servers or nodes that are configured to take over workloads when one node is down or unavailable.
+Clustering is an enterprise-class automated solution that can be used for the most important, business-critical VMs.
+Microsoft Hyper-V offers a Failover Cluster made up of several Hyper-V hosts.
+VMware’s equivalent is a High Availability cluster, which is made up of ESXi hosts.

-In the first diagram below, you can see a cluster wherein both hosts (also called nodes) are functioning properly.
-The VMs are running on hosts, and the VM files are located on a shared storage that is accessible by both hosts.
+In the first diagram below, you can see a cluster in which both hosts (also called nodes) are functioning properly.
+The VMs are running on hosts, and the VM files are located on shared storage that is accessible by both hosts.

 The following requirements must be met to build a failover cluster:

-- A shared storage connected to the hosts with a dedicated high-speed network with low latency.
-A clustered file system must be used to ensure that multiple hosts can access the data located on the storage concurrently.
+- Shared storage connected to the hosts with a dedicated high-speed network with low latency.
+A clustered file system must be used to ensure that multiple hosts can concurrently access the data located on the storage.

-- The hosts on which the VMs are running must have the same hardware, or at least hardware of the same family.
-The processors must support the same instruction sets to ensure compatibility; VMs must run properly after migration from one host to another during failover.
+- The hosts on which the VMs are running must have the same hardware or, at least, hardware of the same family.
+The processors must support the same instruction sets to ensure compatibility for the VMs to run properly after migration from one host to another during failover.

 - A high-speed redundant network with low latency.
-There should be multiple, separate cluster networks, i.e., a cluster must have different networks for storage, management, VM migration, connection of hosts amongst each other, etc.
+There should be multiple, separate cluster networks, that is, a cluster must have different networks for storage, management, VM migration, connection of hosts amongst each other, etc.

-Failover clusters are used to protect VMs in case of hardware failure, providing high availability for critical VMs.
-If one of the hosts within cluster fails, then the VMs that were running on the failed host migrate to other, healthy hosts in the failover process.
-Depending on your settings, the VMs that were failed over can be migrated back to the host on which they were running before the incident once the situation is resolved.
+Failover clusters are used to recover VMs from server failure, providing high availability for critical VMs.
+If one of the hosts (which are called nodes) within a cluster fails, then the VMs that were running on the failed host migrate (failover) to other healthy hosts.
+Depending on your settings, the VMs that were failed over can be migrated back to the host on which they were running before the incident once the failure is resolved.

 - A failover cluster provides automatic VM failover.
 You don’t need to start the failed VMs manually on other hosts.